Policy last updated

 Other relevant information

-Schools are also reminded that the 2023 school budgets provide casual relief teaching (CRT) cover for 2 professional practice days (PPDs) in 2023.
-If schools hold a common PPD in 2023, this CRT funding can be flexibly redeployed towards any time-in-lieu arrangements.
-Schools will receive funding for one PPD in 2024 and ongoing and similar redeployment towards any time-in-lieu arrangements can be applied where schools hold a common PPD.
+Schools are also reminded that the 2024 school budgets provide casual relief teaching (CRT) cover for one professional practice day (PPD) in 2024.
+If schools hold a common PPD in 2024, this CRT funding can be flexibly redeployed towards any time-in-lieu arrangements.

 The full and updated guidelines for time-in-lieu are available here: